beebs-systap/fully-automated-neo4j-to-neptune/README.md

 # Overview

-This AWS CDK app helps you migrate the simple Neo4j movies graph database to Amazon Neptune in a hands-free, fully-automated way
+This AWS CDK app helps you migrate the simple Neo4j movies graph database to Amazon Neptune in a hands-free, fully automated way.

 # Architecture